Wednesday, September 25, 2024

 In recent years, white Christian nationalism has found its way again (as this is not the first time) into public schools, especially through curriculum and book bans.
 White Christian nationalists have strategically focused on controlling the narratives that are told in public schools (often through political control of school boards and activism by astroturf groups like Moms for Liberty), which includes advocating and, in many cases, mandating that U.S. history be taught as rooted in European and Christian thinking.
 They justify white settler-colonialism as part of a larger biblical plan and excuse any racial and religious violence as simply common aspects of their eras.
 The movement has also carefully crafted its language to not raise alarms about its white supremacist and Christian nationalist ideology.
 Rather, it often uses coded language (especially when it comes to anything related to school curriculum).
 Instead, it will emphasize that a curriculum is teaching about "western civilization" or "classical education," or use terms such as "American exceptionalism" and "our European past."
 Moreover, it often removes references to the American democracy in favor of exclusively using American republic and positions Europeans as delivering civilization to the rest of the world.
 Those have long been used as codes for "anti-multiculturalism," "white supremacy," and now "white Christian nationalist" curricula.

 In recent years, there have been political pushes in several states, including Texas, Florida, North Dakota, and Virginia, to include Bible studies courses in public schools or increase Christian perspectives in curriculum standards starting at the elementary level through high school and incentivizing teacher professional development that has an emphasis on Christianity, conservatism, and western civilization.
-Some charter schools (independently run schools that receive public funds) have built their educational programming around white Christian nationalists curriculum.
-Several states education agencies have endorsed PragerU's (which is a rightwing media organization and not a university) videos and curricular materials, which involve anti-Black, anti-LGBTQ, and Christian nationalist propaganda.
+Some charter schools (independently run schools that receive public funds) have built their educational programming around white Christian nationalist curriculum.
+Several states education agencies have endorsed PragerU's (which is a rightwing media organization and not a university) videos and curricular materials, which involve anti-Black, anti-Indigenousanti-LGBTQ, and Christian nationalist propaganda.
 Conservative groups nationally (such as the rightwing Civic Alliance's American Birthright curriculum standards and the conservative Christian Hillsdale College 1776 history curriculum) have offered alternative curriculum standards and materials based on white Christian nationalist views.
 Yet, this is also occurring in more liberal states, albeit in more careful and nuanced ways, through conservative groups attempting to influence the writing of state social studies standards or using lawsuits to limit the teaching of certain subjects or affinity spaces for certain students.

 Above: Adopted by numerous school districts and state education agencies, American Birthright and the Hillsdale 1776 Curriculum are essentially white Christian nationalist propaganda posing as school curriculum.